-- Students in 3rd 8th grade are responsible for writing down their homework for each class in the assignment notebook they receive in September. - If a student consistently spends more time then is recommended in real studying (without television and other distractions), the teacher should be notified and adjustments will be considered. - Various assignments and long-term projects may involve homework on the weekends.
-The teacher will monitor the progress of long-term projects. - Middle school students (Grades $6^{th} 8^{th}$) may periodically expect homework on the weekends and it may be to a student's advantage to complete assignments outside of the school week.
+- Students in $3^{rd} 8^{th}$ grade are responsible for writing down their homework for each class in the assignment notebook they receive in September. - If a student consistently spends more time than is recommended in real studying (without technological distractions), the teacher should be notified and adjustments will be considered. - Various assignments and long-term projects may involve homework on the weekends.
+The teacher will monitor the progress of long-term projects. - Grades 3rd 8th may expect homework on the weekends and it may be to a student's advantage to complete assignments outside of the school week.

-LATE WORK (Revised June 2014)
+LATE WORK (Revised April 2021)

-For middle school students, if an assignment is one day late there will be a 25% reduction on the grade.
-Assignments will only be accepted after one day late.
+For middle school students, if an assignment is late there will be a 10% reduction on the grade.
+After an assignment is 3 days late it is up to the individual teacher's discretion if it will be accepted.
 Teacher discretion is taken into consideration on late long-term assignments and projects.
-In PreK -- 5th, the late work policy is under the discretion of the homeroom teacher.
+In PreK -- 5th, the late work policy is under the discretion of the teacher.

-MAKE-UP WORK (Revised May 2013)
+MAKE-UP WORK (Revised May 2021)